How to Use Public Transport in Lisbon: The Ultimate Guide

 Operational Cadence:

-While the operating hours exhibit variance across lines, a general framework places train services in motion between 6 am and 1 am, ensuring commuters and tourists can easily traverse Lisbon’s landscapes.
+While the operating hours vary across lines, a general framework sets train services in motion between 6 a.m. and 1 a.m., ensuring commuters and tourists can easily traverse Lisbon’s landscapes.

 Accessibility and Safety: